-They’re monetary transactions that happen digitally via your mobile device.
-They’re usually accessed through a contactless payment app know as a mobile wallet.
-This stores your credit and debit card details, which can be accessed by your device, for example, a smartphone.
+Contactless payments are financial transactions that happen digitally via your mobile.
+They’re usually accessed through a contactless payment app, known as a mobile wallet.
+This stores your credit and debit card details, which can be accessed by your smartphone.

-How to use contactless payments on your mobile
+How to set up and use contactless payments on your mobile

-- Payments are based on near field communications (NFC) technology, so you need to physically be within range of the payment reader (for example, a card machine) in order for it to work.
+- You can check to see if your phone can use contactless payments; it must have a special SIM or a sticker/tag attached to the back.
+If you’re in doubt, contact your mobile provider.
+Some older devices may not be able to support contactless payments.
+Payments are based on near-field communications (NFC) technology, so you need to physically be within range of the payment reader (for example, a card machine) in order for it to work.

-- Once your device is NFC-enabled and you’ve installed the app, it essentially lets you use your device as you could a credit or debit card.
+Once your device is set up and you’ve installed the app, it essentially lets you use your device as you could a credit or debit card.

 How many times a day can I use contactless mobile payments?